Borii/EnterpriseAccountSolutions/README.md

 Core layer which hosts business logic
 And data access layer

-Or download the executables from Azure pipelines: https://dev.azure.com/borjanasavnik/Enterprise%20Account%20Solutions/_build?definitionId=1&_a=summary&repositoryFilter=1&branchFilter=3%2C3%2C3
+Or download the executables from Azure Pipelines: https://dev.azure.com/borjanasavnik/Enterprise%20Account%20Solutions/_build?definitionId=1&_a=summary&repositoryFilter=1&branchFilter=3%2C3%2C3
+Also here you can see test builder and coverage analysis